chris-washington/vue-form/docs/guides/errors.md

 ## Accessing errors

-One of the more powerful features of Vue form is automatic error population.
+One of the more powerful features of VRx Form is automatic error population.
 As a field that has the v-form-field is interacted with, if erroneous error messages will begin to populate when the field is blurred (clicked away from) unless the field has the attribute [active-error](fields.html#active-error)).

 As errors populate, they will be placed under the [VRXForm](/api/#vueform) objects: `<VRXForm>.errors[<name-of-field>].<error-name>`.

-For instance, if a vue form is created on the data variable `myForm` and it has a field named `myInput` and that has 2 validators `PATTERN` and `MIN_LENGTH`, they can be accessed in the following ways:
+For instance, if a VRx Form is created on the data variable `myForm` and it has a field named `myInput` and that has 2 validators `PATTERN` and `MIN_LENGTH`, they can be accessed in the following ways:

 ```js
 // gets pattern error